This page includes the following sections:

 Deaf and Hard-of-Hearing

-Three APIP areas — Content, PNP, and/or Delivery — control each accommodation.
+Three areas — Form, Registration, and/or TestNav Delivery — control each accommodation.
 The table below illustrates which area controls each, as well as details when applicable.
 You can also expand the following section to view current accommodations, data, and scenarios.

 - Does not control

 - Does control